LuisMay12/holbertonschool-softy-pinko-docker/README.md

 ## 🏗️ High-level Design

-In this project, you will create an infrastructure for an application that utilizes:
+Ths¿is create an infrastructure for an application that utilizes:

 - A **reverse proxy**
 - A **load balancer**